JetBrains/compose-multiplatform-template/README.md

 <img src="readme_images/text_field_added.png" height="200px">

+Note that all @Composable functions in the shared/src folder should be `internal`.

 ### Configuring the iOS application

 This template contains a `iosApp/Configuration/Config.xcconfig` configuration file that allows you to configure most basic properties without having to move to Xcode.
 It contains: